 However, I thought Chapel was really great!
-Chris and I both enjoyed them, and it’s safe to say that they have two new fans 🙂 I specifically loved the passion that you can feel through their performance.
+I specifically loved the passion that you can feel through their performance.

 ATC’s portion of the concert was pure magic.
 There was such a let-go atmosphere in the room where everyone just felt so present in the moment.
 There was a sense of comradery among everyone there.
 The band was super interactive with the crowd onstage, and their personalities really shined through.
 Authentic is the first word I would use to describe one of their shows.
 I can confirm that that is something that has remained the same each time I’ve seen them; they are true to themselves as artists and in their progression, which is something so refreshing.

 The lighting was fun and added to the vibes of the respective songs, and the stage presence was on another level.
 Chrissy is known to be a lead singer who moves around a lot, and she did not disappoint.
 She was in constant motion, but also maintained strong vocals.
 On that note, one thing I want to add is that they have improved as time has gone on!
 That’s not to say the shows I saw in 2015 or last year were “bad shows”.
 Not at all in the least!
 However, as musicians, they have improved as they’ve gone, and their experience has made them better, not complacent.
 They’ve been talented and great performers from the start, but they’ve honed their craft that much more and it shows.